-The interviewees consistently referred to clitoral surgery as "the big debate" or "one big grey area".
-All of those who mentioned the stance taken by their team claimed a "conservative" approach (P15) and described themselves and their colleagues as "a lot more restrictive"

-(P22) and being "quite hands off" (P21) and "much happier to not perform surgery" (P32).
-The consistency suggests a dynamic of pluralistic ignorance; all teams may reject the incumbent norm of continuing the practice of clitoral surgery whilst believing that other teams were more in favour of it than themselves.
-Our analysis suggests that the HPs managed the conflicting views on surgery by deploying four overlapping strategies: 1) Engaging with new thinking; 2) Holding on to historical assumptions; 3) Reducing the burden of dilemma; 4) Being flexible.
+The interviewees consistently referred to clitoral surgery as 'the big debate' or 'one big grey area'.
+All of those who mentioned the stance taken by their team claimed a 'conservative' approach (P15) and described themselves and their colleagues as 'a lot more restrictive' (P22), being 'quite hands off' (P21) and 'much happier to not perform surgery' (P32).
+The consistency suggests a dynamic of pluralistic ignorance; all teams articulated reasons to reject the incumbent norm of continuing the practice of clitoral surgery but, in the absence of clear data on rates of surgery, they believed that other teams were more in favour of it than themselves.
+Our analysis suggests that the HPs managed the conflicting views on surgery by deploying four overlapping strategies: (1) engaging with new thinking, (2) holding on to historical assumptions, (3) reducing the burden of dilemma and (4) being flexible.
 These strategies are discussed in the context of relevant literatures.

-1) Engaging with new thinking
+Engaging with new thinking

-Some of the data show how HPs engage with new thinking, e.g., when participants mentioned scientific reports that challenge the validity of childhood clitoral surgery.
-One paediatric endocrinologist said, "If you had asked me fifteen years ago I would have said that [it] may be important to do surgery to prevent urinary infections and so on but then the follow up shows that is not really an issue..."
+Some of the data show how HPs engaged with new thinking, for example, when participants mentioned scientific reports that challenge the validity of childhood clitoral surgery.
+One paediatric endocrinologist said, 'If you had asked me fifteen years ago I would have said that [it] may be important to do surgery to prevent urinary infections and so on but then the follow-up shows that is not really an issue...'
 (P14).
 This HP went on to say:

-"with time I have become more hesitant erm... to let children have surgery and I think also after we have had this [...] follow up of the CAH [congenital adrenal hyperplasia] women I think also I am more hesitant so we have a number of CAH girls now that are not erm... that have not been through surgery..."
+with time I have become more hesitant erm... to let children have surgery and I think also after we have had this [...] follow up of the CAH [congenital adrenal hyperplasia] women I think also I am more hesitant so we have a number of CAH girls now that are not erm... that have not been through surgery...

-Bioethical discussions emphasize the rights of the child to an open future in which their cognitive and emotional capacity could be taken into account, involving them in decisionmaking increasingly over time.
-27,28 The influences of conversations about the child's right to decide for themselves later were evident:
+Bioethical discussions emphasise the rights of the child to an open future in which their cognitive and emotional capacities could be taken into account as they become more involved in decision-making over time.
+The influences of conversations about children's right to decide for themselves (later) were evident:

-"...I don't think that [parental consent to surgery] is um, appropriate anymore.
-I think the patient should be able to um, decide for herself later on in life."
+...I don't think that [parental consent to surgery] is um, appropriate anymore.
+I think the patient should be able to um, decide for herself later on in life.
 (P24)